Finite type invariants of nullhomologous knots in 3-manifolds fibered over $S^1$ by counting graphs

-We may arrange that the possible contributions in the boundary of $I_\Gamma(\widetilde{K})$ in the 1-parameter family are of the following forms: \begin{enumerate} \item AL-graph with an edge in $\Gamma$ collapsed to a point. \item AL-graph with a {\it nonseparated full} subgraph $\Gamma'$ of $\Gamma$ with at least 3 vertices collapsed to a point, where we say that $\Gamma'$ is {\it full} if every edge $(i,j)\in E^{nW}(\Gamma)$ with $i,j\in V(\Gamma')$ belongs to $E^{nW}(\Gamma')$ and if the vertices in $V^W(\Gamma')$ are successive in $\Gamma$, and we say that $\Gamma'$ is {\it nonseparated} if $\Gamma$ is not of the form $\mbox{Closure}(\Gamma')\# \Gamma''$ for any Jacobi diagram $\Gamma''$. \item (Anomalous face) A separated component in $P(\Gamma)$ collapsed to a point on a knot, where we say that a component $\Gamma_0$ in $P(\Gamma)$ is separated if $\Gamma$ can be written in the form $\Gamma'\# \Gamma''$ for Jacobi diagrams $\Gamma'$ and $\Gamma''$ such that $\Gamma'$ is nullhomotopic\footnote{If one of two Jacobi diagrams is nullhomotopic, then the connected sum of the two is well-defined (i.e., independent of the choice of arcs for the connected sum).} and $P(\Gamma')=\{\Gamma_0\}$. \end{enumerate} These correspond to the intersection of $I_\Gamma(\widetilde{K})$ with $\partial\bConf_{t,q}(M\times I,\widetilde{K})$.
-Note that it is not necessary to consider an AL-graph with a non self-loop edge forming a closed AL-path in $M$ since such an AL-graph and an AL-graph with one 4-valent vertex do not occur simultaneously in a generic 1-parameter family.
+It follows from the formula of $\partial Q(\wxi)$ in Theorem~\ref{thm:propagator} that we may arrange that the possible contributions in the boundary of $I_\Gamma(\widetilde{K})$ in the 1-parameter family are of the following forms: \begin{enumerate} \item Z-graph with an edge in $\Gamma$ collapsed to a point. \item Z-graph with a {\it nonseparated full} subgraph $\Gamma'$ of $\Gamma$ with at least 3 vertices collapsed to a point, where we say that $\Gamma'$ is {\it full} if every edge $(i,j)\in E^{nW}(\Gamma)$ with $i,j\in V(\Gamma')$ belongs to $E^{nW}(\Gamma')$ and if the vertices in $V^W(\Gamma')$ are successive in $\Gamma$, and we say that $\Gamma'$ is {\it nonseparated} if $\Gamma$ is not of the form $\mbox{Closure}(\Gamma')\# \Gamma''$ for any Jacobi diagram $\Gamma''$, which may be empty. \item (Anomalous face) Z-graph with a separated component in $P(\Gamma)$ collapsed to a point on a knot, where we say that a component $\Gamma_0$ in $P(\Gamma)$ is separated if $\Gamma$ is of the form $\Gamma'\# \Gamma''$ or $\Gamma'$ for Jacobi diagram(s) $\Gamma'$ and $\Gamma''$ such that $\Gamma'$ is nullhomotopic\footnote{If one of two Jacobi diagrams is nullhomotopic, then the connected sum of the two is well-defined (i.e., independent of the choice of arcs for the connected sum).} and $P(\Gamma')=\{\Gamma_0\}$. \end{enumerate} These correspond to the intersection of $I_\Gamma(\widetilde{K})$ with the boundary strata of $\bConf_{t,q}(M\times I,\widetilde{K})$ that are not over $\{0,1\}$.
+Note that it is not necessary to consider a Z-graph with a non self-loop edge forming a closed Z-path in $M$ since such a Z-graph and a Z-graph with one 4-valent vertex do not occur simultaneously in a generic 1-parameter family.